followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/columns/calculateFilterExpression.md

 - **filterValue**
 A user input value.
 Values the **selector** provides are compared to this value.

-The following code shows the default **calculateFilterExpression** function implementation.
-You can change it as required.
+In the following code, the **calculateFilterExpression** function implements an exclusive **between** operation.
+This is done by overriding the default inclusive implementation.

 ---
 ##### jQuery